CPD – Continuing personal or professional development

 Each module will last up to one hour, approximately 40 minutes of presentation followed by up to 20 minutes of Q&A.

 All seminars can be booked by contacting Ray Puttock at [email protected] or call 01227 369570 to talk through your requirements and dates.

 The accreditation of our CPD learning programme is provided by the Fire Industry Association (FIA)

 All modules are fully certified by FIA and are worth one point or 1 hour of CPD learning.

 About the author

-Ray Puttock is a fire protection professional with over 25 years experience and knowledge.
-Having worked for some of the largest and well known companies, Honeywell Gent and ADT, Ray is now with EMS Radio Fire & Security Systems, leaders in the development and manufacture of wireless fire protection.
+Ray Puttock is a fire protection professional with over 30 years’ experience and knowledge.
+Having worked for some of the largest and well-known companies, Honeywell Gent and ADT, Ray is now with EMS Carrier, leaders in the development and manufacture of wireless fire detection.

-An active member of several FIA (Fire Industry Association) working groups Ray has in depth experience and knowledge of fire safety and legislation as well as technical understanding of fire detection systems and standards.
-He is frequently called upon to engineer the best solutions to avoid potential problems and pitfalls, from Risk Assessments and understanding the law to implementing fire management programmes and processes.
+An active member of several FIA (Fire Industry Association) working groups, Ray has in depth experience and knowledge of fire safety and legislation as well as technical understanding of fire detection systems and standards.
+He is frequently called upon to engineer the best solutions to avoid potential problems and pitfalls, understanding current legislation, to implementing fire management programmes and processes.